Special Educational Needs (SEN)

-This could be for lots of different reasons, such as problems with learning, behaviour or communication, or because of some social, emotional, physical, visual or hearing difficulty.
+This could be for lots of different reasons, such as problems with learning, behaviour or communication, or because of a social, emotional, physical, visual or hearing difficulty.

-Equally we recognise that there are children who are gifted or talented who also need additional to ensure they are appropriately challenged.
+Equally we recognise that there are children who are More Able who also need additional to ensure they are appropriately challenged.

 The SENCO role: